 Deposits and Withdrawals

 Spawn's non-custodial architecture means your funds never leave the on-chain layer.
-When you deposit, you're moving assets directly into the vault contract on Base.
+When you deposit, you're moving USDC directly into the vault contract on Base.
 When you withdraw, you're calling that contract directly to take them back.
-Spawn doesn't hold your funds - the contract does, and you control the exit.

 Depositing

-From Base: Deposit directly into the vault with near-instant confirmation.
+Deposit USDC directly into the vault with near-instant confirmation.
 Once your deposit is confirmed on-chain, your balance is available to trade immediately.

-From other chains: If you're coming from a non-Base chain, Spawn handles the cross-chain transfer automatically.
-You initiate the deposit from your origin chain and the funds arrive in the vault on Base - no manual bridging step required.
-See Cross-Chain Access ->
+If you're coming from a non-Base chain, Spawn handles the cross-chain transfer automatically, converting your deposit into USDC and routing it into the Base vault.
+No manual bridging step required.
+See Cross-Chain Access.

 There's no minimum deposit threshold and no gatekeeping on who can deposit.